Skip to main content

 Jie Ke, PhD

-Associate Professor Human Resource Development
+Interim Director, School of Lifelong Learning, Associate Professor of Human Resource Development

 Excerpt